 By this point, you’re probably like “oh boy I have some work to do.
 My attachment style is getting in the way of creating the kind of marriage I want”.

 I have a couple of suggestions for you.
 The first thing you should do is become a patron of our podcast so that you can download and work through the guide for today’s episode.

 Today’s guide is going to help you uncover your attachment style and then give you ways to start talking about that with your spouse.
 It’ll help you reflect on any lasting impact previous relationships may have had, and work towards re-writing any unhelpful rules or beliefs you may have made based on them.
 Take that and work with it.
 You can get this by becoming a patron of The Marriage Podcast for Smart People.

 The second thing I suggest is that you consider marriage counselling with me because I can help you create that deep, secure enjoyable bond in your marriage that you’ve really been looking for.
-If you’d like to learn more about marriage counselling just head over to Only You Forever and click the counselling link at the top of the page.
+If you’d like to learn more about marriage counseling just head over to Only You Forever and click the counseling link at the top of the page.

 Fear and Communication

 Just a brief point here from a study in 1994[v] which looked at 261 married couples and, not surprisingly, found that secure attachment was predictive of relationship satisfaction.
 What was noted with regards to communication was very important: the link between attachment and relationship satisfaction was largely mediated by communication style, especially for women.

 This means that how you communicate is very influential.
 Think about it this way.
 Attachment styles are deeply embedded in our psyche.
 They can shift and heal, which is great.
 But that’s turning the freighter around: give yourself time and space and compassion to do so.